AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 **Create FTP account**

-Click **Request for CSV FTP folder**.
+Click **[!UICONTROL Request for CSV FTP folder]**.
 A pop-up dialog appears prompting you to enter your e-mail id.
 Go through online instructions and create an FTP account.
 As soon as you create your account, you can view your migration project and sprint project folders in FTP.

 A sample snapshot of project files and folder of FTP is shown below for your reference.